Ghost-Cat174/minecraft-server/README.md

 # minecraft-server
 # Install a paper minecraft server

-# This script is made for linux and it should be a clean install of a server os. (ubuntu server or debian no desktop)
+# This script is made for linux and it should be a clean install of ubuntu server or you can use ubuntu desktop but for systems with 4G or under is not recomended.

 To use this software: run